Which are the Biggest Mobile Phone Providers in France in 2020?

 With 14.8 million customers as of the third trimester of 2017, SFR is the next biggest mobile phone operator in France, with a market share of about 21.4%.
 SFR's 4G network coverage had been lagging behind other French providers, but the operator has promised a more rapid deployment of 4G sites over the course of 2016 that will allow it to catch up.
 SFR's 2G and 3G coverage are comparable with the other big four mobile phone providers.

-SFR's service quality, according to ARCEP, is in the middle compared to other suppliers (last report published December 2015).
+SFR's service quality, according to ARCEP, is in the middle compared to other suppliers (last report published in December 2015).
 Find out more about SFR, including how to reach SFR customer service in our guides.

 Free Mobile has rapidly been gaining customers and market share since its entry into the market in France in 2012.
-In the first trimester of 2018 the operator counted 13.7 million customers, allowing it to surpass Bouygues Telecom for first time.
+In the first trimester of 2018, the operator counted 13.7 million customers, allowing it to surpass Bouygues Telecom for the first time.
 Free Mobile now holds about 18% of the French mobile phone market, even though its 4G coverage is behind that of its competitors.